Sam8112/CODSOFT/README.md

 # CODSOFT
-Tasks for successful completion of internship
-Level - 1 Calculator app using HTML CSS JavaScript Level - 3 Full stack Blogging website using HTML CSS & JavaScript for frontend and NodeJS for backend
+Tasks for successful completion of internship --> Level - 3 task no. 1 Full stack Blogging website using HTML CSS & JavaScript for frontend and NodeJS for backend